-For other ways of resolving Handshake names, visit the Namebase Learning Center here: https://learn.namebase.io/getting-started/how-to-access-handshake-sites.
+For other ways of resolving Handshake names, visit the Namebase Learning Center here: https://learn.namebase.io/starting-from-zero/how-to-access-handshake-sites.

 When you use Handshake DNS, you are changing your DNS "switchboard" operator from your ISP to Handshake's DNS network.